-Fund Financial Statements: The fund financial statements provide information about the county's funds including its fiduciary funds and blended component unit.
+Fund Financial Statements: The fund financial statements provide information about the County's funds including its fiduciary funds and blended component unit.
 Separate statements for each fund category-governmental and fiduciary-are presented.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
 All remaining governmental funds are aggregated and reported as non-major funds.

-The county reports the following major governmental funds:
+The County reports the following major governmental funds:

 General Fund.
-This is the county's primary operating fund.
+This is the County's primary operating fund.
 It accounts for all financial resources of the general government, except those required to be accounted for in another fund.

 Social Services Fund.
-This fund accounts for the costs of providing social service benefits and programs to needy residents of the county.
-The primary revenue sources in this fund are restricted grants and tax levy.
+This fund accounts for the costs of providing social service benefits and programs to needy residents of the County.
+The primary revenue sources in this fund are restricted grants.